Heated Garage Floor for Fixing Things

 Garage Floor Drain for Snow Melt

-We also decided to put a drain in the shop, for snow melt-off from vehicles in the heated building.
-So we dug the trench under the wall and ran it down the hill to daylight.
+We also decided to put a drain in the shop, for snow melt-off from vehicles in the heated garage.
+So we dug the trench under the wall and ran the drain down the hill to daylight.

-Once the grading was done, the ground was level, and the drain pipe was installed, we laid the insulation and taped the seams.
+Once the grading was done, the ground was level, and the drain pipe was installed, we laid the subfloor insulation and taped the seams.
 We used Owens Corning® FOAMULAR® 250 R-10 Extruded Polystyrene Foam Board Insulation, which is designed for use under garage floor heat.
 At nearly $60 per 4′ x 8′ board, it was very expensive (and took multiple trips to transport it all).
 I did HOURS of research to see if we could use a cheaper insulation board.
-The problem is that a minimum of 25 PSI is needed for under a concrete slab, and you’ll want some sort of R-value under the radiant floor.
-This board was the cheapest I could find that was acceptable for use under our heated garage floor.
+However, the problem is that a minimum strength of 25 PSI is needed for under a garage concrete slab, to withstand the pressure of a vehicle on the concrete.
+Insulation under the cement is important to push the heat up into the garage, instead of heating the ground below.
+The Owens Corning board was the cheapest I could find that was acceptable for use under our heated garage floor.
 The last thing we would want was to try to save a few hundred dollars on insulation, to have it cave in and crack our concrete and ruin our hydronic heating systems.

-Once the insulation was laid, the PEX pipe was ran (which is what will heat the floor).
+Once the insulation was laid, we ran the oxygen barrier PEX pipe (Amazon affiliate link), which is what will heat the floor.
 We used 1/2” pipe, spaced 8” on center, with a max of 300’ loop per zone.
 The easiest way to determine how many heat zones we needed was to take the room length (in feet), and multiply it by 12” (to get the room length in inches).
 We then divided the room length (in inches) by the 8” spacing (on center).
 This told us how many runs of pipe we needed.
 We took the number of runs of PEX, and multiplied it by the width of the room in feet, which told us how much tubing we needed for the project (in feet).
 We divided the total number of PEX pipe needed by 300 feet (300 feet of PEX pipe per zone as a maximum, so that the temperature doesn’t drop too low from the beginning of the zone loop at the heat source to the end of the loop return).
 We rounded the results up to the nearest whole number, which is the number of heat zones we needed for the project.

 We laid out our heat zones so that 2 zones were next to each other, in case one heat zone were to break, the other heat zone could still heat the area (heating 16″ on center instead of 8″, and minimizing cold spots).
 We held the PEX pipe in place with PEX staples.
 You can place the staples by pushing them into the under slab insulation foam boards by hand, however, with a large square feet area, I would invest in a staple gun (Amazon affiliate link).
 Once the PEX tubing was laid and stapled into place, we laid the rebar on top.
 We laid the rebar on top of the PEX to hold it up off of the foam board, allowing the concrete to completely surround the rebar (and to prevent having to buy rebar spacers).
 There are 2 small squares where we did not run the hydronic radiant floor heating systems, these were marked and measured to hold a 2 post car lift later.
 We decided that we would need 8″ of concrete with rebar for that area, to hold the weight of most vehicles and/or future equipment we may purchase later on.